musicmrman99/cs-wiki/_slides/vc-reachability-and-orphans.md

 - If someone is talking about a *commit* being 'on' a branch, they usually mean that the commit is reachable from that branch, but is unreachable from the default branch.
 - Occasionally, especially if they are talking about older commits, they may just mean that the commit is reachable from that branch, even if it is also reachable from the default branch.

 When in doubt, clarify what was meant.
-This walk-through will only use the second meaning, except when talking about a commit being 'on' the default branch, in which case it uses the third meaning.
+This walk-through only uses the second meaning, except when talking about a commit being 'on' the default branch, in which case it uses the third meaning.
+If this walk-through needs to refer to reachability in a context that the second meaning would be assumed, then it uses the phrase 'reachable from' instead of 'on'.

 ## Footnotes